oils-for-unix/oils.vim/doc/algorithms.md

 On Zulip, I was asked how to write a syntax highlighter for YSH.
 Let's contrast these ways of doing it:

-1. **Coarse Parsing** - Using a regex-based system like Vim or TextMate, it's possible to **accurately** recognize YSH "lexer modes", and produce an excellent highlighter.
+1. **Coarse Parsing**
+   - With a regex-based system like Vim or TextMate, we can **accurately** recognize YSH "lexer modes", producing an excellent highlighter.
-1. **Context-Free Parsing** - The model of Tree-sitter is resilient, incremental context-free parsing.
+1. **Context-Free Parsing**
+   - The model of Tree-sitter is resilient, incremental context-free parsing.
    - YSH should eventually have a Tree-sitter grammar.
-But this is tricky because context-free grammars are too limited for "real languages".
-As with most Tree-sitter grammars (Python, JavaScript, C), recognizing YSH will require writing **C code** in an external scanner.
+But creating one is tricky because context-free grammars are too limited for "real languages".
+     Recognizing most languages (Python, JavaScript, C) with Tree-sitter requires writing **C code** in an external scanner, and the same is true for YSH.
-1. **Full Parsing** - we could use the YSH parser itself to create a 100% accurate syntax highlighter, though it won't be useful in text editors.
+1. **Full Parsing**
+   - We could use the YSH parser itself to create a 100% accurate syntax highlighter, though it won't be useful in text editors.
    - `ysh --tool syntax-tree myscript.ysh` shows you the syntax tree.

 The idea is that different tools have different computational models, so we